YosefLab/CZI-Immuneaging/README.md

 2. Samples QC - provides basic quality control summaries for each processed sample, as well as detailed warnings and/or errors that were issued during processing.
 3. Tissue Integration - shows basic information on the current tissue-level integrations in the project, including the sample IDs and ages of the samples that were used for generating the data for each tissue.
 The last two columns provide links to the data files and to figures that demonstrate the integration through multiple UMAPs colored by different metadata and variables of the experimental design.
 Note that these links are accessible only after logging into the AWS console ([see instructions here](#preliminaries_access)).

+## <a name="code_organization"></a> Code organization
+There are 4 main classes of scripts that comprise our codebase:
+- Library alignment
+- Library processing
+- Sample processing
+- Sample integration
+- Bash script and config file generation scripts
+- Utilities

+### <a name="align_library_overview"></a> Align library overview
+- Align and count using cellranger count for GEX and GEX+ADT and GEX+HTO and cellranger vdj for BCR and TCR

+### <a name="process_library_overview"></a> Process library overview
+- If GEX:
+    - Start with the aligned library h5ad adata file
+    - Add library alignment metrics (from cellranger count) as .obs columns in the adata
+    - Check the library against a list of known poor quality libraries and if so terminate execution.
+    - Append library name to the cell barcodes to unique-ify them.
+    - For each tissue, download the csv file containing its non-immune cell barcodes and remove them from adata.
+    - Move any features in adata.X that are HTO counts to adata.obs.
+    - Move any features in adata.X that are protein counts to adata.obsm.
+    - Switch protein names to their internal names defined in the protein panels.
+    - Save control and non-control proteins in different obsm objects.
+    - Filter cells that dont have less than 600 genes expressed.
+    - Compute for each cell the percentage of total counts that come from mitochondrial genes (start with “MT-”) and discard cells that have >20%.
+    - Compute for each cell the percentage of total counts that come from ribosomal genes (start with “RPS” or “RPL”).
+We currently dont filter cells based on this metric.
+    - Exclude any mitochondrial genes and the “MALAT1” gene.
+    - If applicable, use hashsolo to classify cells as Doublet or assign them to the correct sample, based on their HTO counts.
+    - Save and upload the results to AWS.
+- If BCR or TCR:
+    - Start with the filtered_contig_annotations.csv file
+    - Use scirpy.io.read_10x_vdj to read it as an adata object.
+    - Add library alignment metrics (from cellranger vdj) as .obs columns in the adata.
+    - Filter out cells that were called with low_confidence by cellranger vdj.
+    - Filter out cells that are considered multichain or ambiguous by scipry (are likely doublets).
+    - Validate that there are no non-IR cells, and that cells' receptor_type match the library type being processed.
+Else terminate execution.
+    - Save and upload the results to AWS.

+### <a name="process_sample_overview"></a> Process sample overview
+- Download h5ad files of processed libraries (GEX, BCR, and TCR) from AWS.
+- For each GEX library that is multiplexed (has Classification obs column), select cells that correspond to this sample, if any.
+- Skip a GEX library if it has less than N cells for this sample.
+N = 50 if this is a jejunum sample otherwise else 200.
+- This is something we will need later: For each library take all genes that are expressed in at least 5 cells then take the intersection of all such genes across all libraries.
+Call these solo_genes.
+- Concatenate cells from all GEX libraries, call this adata_gex.
+- Skip any BCR/TCR library whose corresponding GEX library was not selected above.
+- Concatenate cells from all BCR libraries.
+Same for TCR.
+Make sure the concatenation appends the same “-x” suffix to cells that it did for the cells of the corresponding GEX lib.
+- Filter out any cells that are both in the concatenated BCR and TCR libs.
+- Concatenate the concatenated BCR and TCR libs together in an object called adata_ir.
+- Merge adata_gex with adata_ir, discarding any cells in the latter that dont have a match in the former.
+Call this adata.
+- Compute the per-cell protein coverage (total number of protein reads per cell across control and non-control proteins).
+If the median per-cell protein coverage across all cells is 0, disregard protein counts altogether.
+- Run decontX for estimating contamination levels from ambient RNA.
+Run a Rscript command for this.
+If there is more than one GEX library, use the “batch” column from the GEX concatenation done earlier. decontX returns contamination_levels per cells (save it as an obs in adata) and decontaminated counts (save it in a layer in adata).
+- Filter out all cells from adata whose total decontaminated counts (after rounding), is less than 100.
+- Make a copy of adata, call it adata_copy.
+Have adata_copy.X be the rounded decontaminated counts.
+- Keep only the genes in adata_copy that are in solo_genes.
+- Filter out any genes from adata_copy that are categorized as VDJ genes (the full list of this is kept on AWS).
+This set of is expected to express high donor-level variability (per the property of the adaptive immune repertoire) that is not interesting to us in the context of this study.
+Thus we filter these out prior to HVG selection in adata_copy.
+- Detect the top 3k highly variable genes in adata_copy using seurat_v3 flavor.
+- Download all celltypist models specified in the config file.
+Run prediction on adata_copy using every specified celltypist model and store the results (predicted labels and majority voting) in adata.obs.
+- Using a custom-made celltypist model specifically trained to detect red blood cells, detect any erythrocytes (“RBC” predicted label) in adata and filter them out.
+- If we have proteins, train a TotalVI model on adata_copy.
+Store the resulting latent representation in adata.obxm[“X_totalVI”].
+Use it to compute UMAP coordinates and store it in adata.obsm[“X_umap_totalvi”].
+- Train a SCVI model on adata_copy.
+Store the resulting latent representation in adata.obxm[“X_scVI”].
+Use it to compute UMAP coordinates and store it in adata.obsm[“X_umap_scVI”].
+- Train a SOLO model (one per-batch, if needed) from the pre-trained SCVI model and use it to filter cells in adata to only those predicted by SOLO as “singlet”.
+- Run PCA on adata_copy.
+Use it to compute UMAP coordinates and store it in adata.obsm[“X_umap_pca”].

 ## <a name="download"></a> Data Download

 ### <a name="download_structure"></a> Directory structure on S3